 The SNC-Lavalin ruckus isn’t really about SNC-Lavalin—it’s about Justin.

 Gather around, boys and girls, as once again I pull my granddad pants up into my armpits and hook my Walter Brennan thumbs behind my suspenders.
-I’ve just awakened from my forty-eight hour afternoon nap, which is why I’m so annoyingly perky, and though the time is long past when it was even remotely relevant for me to explain What The Tommy Douglas was going on with this Canadian SNC-Lavalin scandal doodad, I need you to listen up and at least pretend to care.
+I’ve just awakened from a forty-eight-hour afternoon nap, which is why I’m so annoyingly perky, and though the time is long past when it was even remotely relevant for me to explain what the Tommy Douglas was going on with this Canadian SNC-Lavalin doodad, I need you to listen up and at least pretend to care.